skailasa/msc-thesis/plan.md

 ### Algorithm structure

-- Introduction to the least squares problem following Ying. i.e. including concept of surfaces and how they're used.
+- Introduction to the least squares problem following Ying. i.e. including concept of surfaces and how they're used. including computation of matrix inverse.

 - [DIAGRAM] of surfaces for three main operators in 3D.